 - At a senior level, you can expect to earn £35,000 to £120,000, sometimes with up to 50% extra in allowances and bonuses.

 - New consultant wellsite geologists can earn between £350 and £450 per day.
 Those with experience can earn between £800 and £1,000 per day.

 Salaries vary according to experience, where you are working in the world and what type of organisation you work for.

 Income figures are intended as a guide only.

-This is not a secure profession, as work depends totally on drilling activity.
+This is not a secure profession, as work depends entirely on drilling activity.
 Most wellsite geologists work around 150 days a year, but this could vary between 50 and 200.
-They are paid by the day.
+You'll be paid on a day-by-day basis.

-In the North Sea, working hours are normally 12 hours on and 12 hours off continuously for two weeks, followed by a break ashore of two to three weeks.
+In the North Sea, working hours are normally 12 hours on, 12 hours off continuously for two weeks, followed by a break ashore of two to three weeks.